elsnoox187/acme-corporation/content/about.md

 We make over 200 shapes, the most popular of these include:

-Shape,  Design, Description, Links
+Shape,  Design, Description, Links, Line,
-Line , --,  Two pointy ends and a straight stretch of ink, Line on wikipedia - https://en.wikipedia.org/wiki/Line_(geometry) Circle,  -- , A full round with no corners, Circle on wikipedia - https://en.wikipedia.org/wiki/Circle Triangle,  -- , Three lines with three corners,  Triangle on wikipedia - https://en.wikipedia.org/wiki/Triangle
+Two pointy ends and a straight stretch of ink, Line on wikipedia - https://en.wikipedia.org/wiki/Line_(geometry) Circle,  -- , A full round with no corners, Circle on wikipedia - https://en.wikipedia.org/wiki/Circle Triangle,  -- , Three lines with three corners,  Triangle on wikipedia - https://en.wikipedia.org/wiki/Triangle